giulong/spectrum/README.md

     }
     ```

   Then, in your tests, you can leverage the `open` method.
-Spectrum will combine your app's base url from the `configuration*.yaml` with the endpoint:
+Spectrum will combine the AUT's base url from the `configuration*.yaml` with the endpoint:

     ```yaml
     # configuration.yaml